APY/APYDataGridBundle/Resources/doc/grid_configuration.md

 $grid->addColumn($MyColumn, 3);
 ```

-**Note**: To keep the correct position of each column, it is best to define them in ascending order of position.
+**Note**: To keep the correct position of each column, it's better to define them in ascending order of position.

 ## Add a mass action